InvncibiltyCloak/RasPyADC0832/README.md

 # RasPyADC0832
-An extremely simple library to interact with an ADC0832 IC from a Raspberry Pi.
+An extremely simple Python library to interact with an ADC0832 IC from a Raspberry Pi.
 It is able to work with both available channels.
 Does not support differential mode.

 ## Dependencies
 This library depends on the RPi.GPIO library.
 This comes installed by default on Raspbian.
 Otherwise you can use `pip install RPi.GPIO` to install it.